johnwarden/atproto-labeler-service/README.md

     cp env.example .env

-Then enter the labeler account DID and password
+Then enter the labeler account DID and password, as well as the domain where you will host the labeler.

 ### Run Setup Script